-Copyright

 This is the Client installation guide for Genic DataManager and Genic Excel Add-In v5.2.3.

 The content in this document contains confidential or proprietary information and is subject to change without notice.
 All content in this publication is copyright of DataGenic Ltd, unless otherwise explicitly stated.
 No part of this document may be reproduced or transmitted in any form or by any means (electronic or mechanical, or by photocopying, recording or otherwise), without the prior consent of DataGenic Ltd.